Irish Limited Partnership

-In general, Ireland is a jurisdiction with a standard level of taxation.
-However, Irish legislation provides the opportunity for registration and operating of companies with a zero rate of tax – the Limited Partnerships (L.P.).
+Ireland is a jurisdiction characterised by a standard level of taxation.
+However, Irish legislation provides an excellent opportunity for the registration and operation of companies with a zero tax rate namely, the Limited Partnerships (LPs).

-The favourable tax regime of L.P. companies does not eliminate the requirements for preparation of financial statements.
-Every L.P. is obliged to prepare financial statements, and the relevant Partnership Tax return must be filed annually with Irish Tax Revenue.
+Despite the favorable tax regime enjoyed by LP companies, it’s important to note that these companies are still obliged to prepare financial statements.
+Additionally, the relevant Partnership Tax return must be filed annually with the Irish Tax Revenue.

 General partnerships